nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 5.
 The user exit the application and decided to reopen it two days later.

 Step 6.
-The second pet that have not been marked will be highlighted while the first pet will not be highlighted since it was already marked.
+The second pet that has not been marked will be highlighted while the first pet will not be highlighted since it was already marked.

 The following activity diagram summarizes what happens during the process:

 ![HighlightActivityDiagram](images/diagrams/HighlightDiagram.png)

-### Design Considerations:
+#### Design Considerations:
 **Aspect: How to reduce human error:**

-**Alternative 1 (Current Choice) : Automatically execute the feature every certain period of time**
+**Alternative 1 (Current Choice): Automatically execute the feature after every certain period**
 * Pros:
     * Shows real-time state.
     * Will not show outdated list state.
 * Cons:
-    * Use more memory executing the feature at every period of time.
+    * Uses more memory to execute the feature at every time.

-**Alternative 2 : Provide Refresh button to update the pet list**
+**Alternative 2: Provide a Refresh button to update the pet list**
 * Pros:
     * Use less memory since it will be executed only when needed.
 * Cons: